From my book Frozen Moments—Poverty is the biggest crime.

 Poverty is the biggest crime.
-There is no law for it, while there should be.

 It is a disease in which one human being uses another human being against his will, like domesticated animals, for his hunger and need.
-He forces him to do all such acts that he would not have done himself, which this so-called civilized society calls terrible, worst, inhuman, unethical, and whatnot.
+He forces him to do all such acts that he would not have done himself, which this so-called civilized society calls terrible, the worst, inhuman, unethical, and whatnot.
 Man cannot be good or bad just for his art of lucid oratory, fashionable, costly clothing, and showing off his human feelings, but these days, these are the only attributes that matter the most.

 Human beings talk about the betterment of humanity but keep their tyrannical behavior alive (against which they speak ill) and show off their fight for such injustices.
-Politicians glorify a personality for their political purpose and necessities.
-Politicians always say, ” It is the public who helps us win.
+Politicians glorify a personality for their political purposes and necessities.
+Politicians always say, “It is the public who helps us win.
 I am a public servant.”

 I saw such a devoted public servant in North Chandameta.

-Mine worked in three shifts of eight hours duration each.
+Mine worked in three shifts of eight hours’ duration each.

 The colliery engineer’s office was in one corner of the workshop.
 The staff’s office was on the south side of the space on the upper side of the north-south road.
 Here, staff wrote their report in their duty book and passed the information to their counterparts, who were ready for the next shift.

 The siding office was in front of the canteen, on the west side of the road.
 There was a tippler near the siding office.
 Tippler emptied the loaded coal tubs from the pit in a dumper.
 The dumper unloaded the coal on the railway siding.
 Coal was loaded in railway wagon-by-wagon loaders.
-Siding in charge in his office marked wagon loader’s attendance.
+Siding in charge in his office marked the wagon loader’s attendance.
 Seventy to eighty percent of wagon loaders were women.
 Most of these wagon loaders were on permanent rolls of the company.
-Temporary wagon loading workers were engaged by siding in charge when required.
+Temporary wagon-loading workers were engaged by the siding in charge when required.

-One fine day, at about eight o’clock in the morning, a man of wheatish complexion, well-built, wrestler type, of medium height, wearing a dhoti and kurta, stood at the pit office gate and asked: “Who is Jain here?”
+One fine day, at about eight o’clock in the morning, a man of wheatish complexion, well-built, wrestler type, of medium height, wearing a dhoti and kurta, stood at the pit office gate and asked, “Who is Jain here?”

 Mr. Jain said, “I am Jain.”